 ECOLECTIVOS

-ECOLECTIVOS is a project that combines the elements of A Participatory Action Research (PAR) and Implementation and Dissemination Sciences (CID), in order to find alternatives for communities that burn plastic garbage in their homes.
+ECOLECTIVOS is a project that combines the elements of A Participatory Action Research (PAR) and Implementation and Dissemination Sciences (DIS), in order to find alternatives for communities that burn plastic garbage in their homes.
 This includes burning plastic in trash fires outside of the home and also on wood stoves inside kitchens.

 BACKGROUND